pr0xh4ck/up-to-date/README.md

-Hi, This content is for Security Researcher, Hacker, Bug Bounty Hunter, Penetration Tester..
+Hi, This content is for Security Researcher, Hacker, Bug Bounty Hunter & Penetration Tester..